Skip to content

 • couples or families planning longer off-grid living

-• beginners who want a boondocking-friendly trailer without jumping straight into a huge rig
+• shoppers who want a boondocking-friendly travel trailer under 5,000 pounds without jumping straight into a huge rig

 • remote workers who need real office flexibility